acerohernan/codestore_frontend_old/README.md

 # crypto-store
-This is a store for fans of cryptocurrencyes.
+This is a store for coder lovers.